mrkloan/reflection/reflection/README.md

  - `DefaultScanner` store all the classpath resources
  - `AnnotationScanner` store all the classes annotated with the provided annotations

+Please note that the *weight* of the reflection process highly depends on the `Scanner` implementation you use.

+While the `DefaultScanner` will accept any resource without loading them, it is mandatory for the `AnnotationScanner` to load the classes in the `ClassLoader` in order to inspect their annotations.

 ## Installation